Kill the Messenger (2014 film): Box office

-Kill the Messenger grossed $2.5 million in the United States and Canada, and $4.2 million in other territories, for a worldwide total of $6.7 million, against a production budget of 5 million.
-Sales of its DVD/Blu-ray releases cashed $3.3 million.
+Kill the Messenger grossed $2.5 million in the United States and Canada, and $4.2 million in other countries, for a worldwide total of $6.7 million, against a production budget of $5 million.
+Sales of its DVD/Blu-ray releases earned $3.3 million.

 Critical reception

 The film has received generally positive reviews from critics.
-On Rotten Tomatoes, the film holds a "Certified Fresh" rating of 77%, based on 131 reviews, with an average rating of 6.6/10.
+On Rotten Tomatoes, the film holds a rating of 77%, based on 131 reviews, with an average rating of 6.6/10.
 The site's consensus reads, "Kill the Messenger's potent fury over the tale of its real-life subject overrides its factual inaccuracies and occasional narrative stumbles."
-On Metacritic, the film has a score of 60 out of 100, based on 36 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 60 out of 100, based on 36 critics.

 Andrew Barker of Variety wrote: "The film taps into far deeper, richer veins of material than it has the time to properly mine.
 It’s nonetheless a flinty, brainy, continually engrossing work that straddles the lines between biopic, political thriller and journalistic cautionary tale, driven by Jeremy Renner’s most complete performance since The Hurt Locker."